mendab1e/Almost-Gallery/README.md

 The `.app`, `.zip`, and `.dmg` are written to `dist/`.
 The build targets the current Mac architecture and uses Electron Packager plus native macOS tools.
-The local build is not signed or notarized; configure an Apple Developer certificate and notarization before distributing it to other Macs.
+The local build is not signed or notarized.